l3uddz/tqm/README.md

       - Label in ["autoremove-btn"] && (Ratio > 3.0 || SeedingDays >= 15.0)
       # hdb
       - Label in ["autoremove-hdb"] && (Ratio > 3.0 || SeedingDays >= 15.0)
+      # Qbit tag utilities
+      - HasAllTags("480p", "bad-encode") # match if all tags are present
+      - HasAnyTag("remove-me", "gross") # match if at least 1 tag is present
     label:
       # btn 1080p season packs to permaseed (all must evaluate to true)
       - name: permaseed-btn